alexharri/website/posts/canvas-to-ascii.md

 Downsampling, in the context of image processing, is taking a larger image (in our case, the $360 \times 360$ image with the circle) and using that image's data to construct a lower resolution image (in our case, the $18 \times 15$ ASCII grid).
 The pixel values of the lower resolution image are calculated by sampling values from the higher resolution image.

-The simplest and fastest method of sampling is [nearest-neighbor interpolation][nearest_neighbor] where, for each cell (pixel), we only take a single sample from the higher resolution image.
+The simplest and fastest method of sampling is [nearest-neighbor interpolation][nearest_neighbor], where, for each cell (pixel), we only take a single sample from the higher resolution image.

 Consider the circle example again.
 Using nearest-neighbor interpolation, every sample either falls inside or outside of the shape, resulting in either $0\%$ or $100\%$ lightness: